maximiliankolb/bbs-esports/PITCHME.md

 * growth inside and outside its traditional market
 * lasting professionalization
 * mayor traditional teams investing in esports
-* interessting area for digital and traditional companies like intel or audi
+* interesting area for digital and traditional companies like intel or audi
 ---
+* more gambling (eg. on skins)
+* gaming equipment
+---
+* amazon bought twitch for $1bn
+* speculation: microsoft buying valve/ ea
+---
 * ability to compete on different levels
-* more gambling (eg. on skins)
 * highly tactical approach nowadays, less pure skill
-* gaming equipment
 ---
 ## my personal experience
 ---